-One fellow was William H. Sullivan.
-Having served as Harriman's deputy at Geneva negotiations about the future of Laos in 1961, he was a reliable protegee, and Harriman appointed him ambassador to this country from 1964-1969.
-When the Vietnam War heated up, he also served briefly as deputy chief of mission to the U.S. Embassy in Saigon, and would be followed by G. McMurtrie Godley, who served as ambassador to Laos from 1969-1973.
+The Skull and Bones was clearly on top of events.
+One key player was William H. Sullivan.
+Having served as Harriman's deputy at the Geneva negotiations on the future of Laos in 1961, he was a reliable protegee, and Harriman appointed him ambassador to this country from 1964-1969.
+When the war escalated, he served briefly as deputy chief of mission to the U.S. Embassy in Saigon, and would be followed by G. McMurtrie Godley, who served as ambassador to Laos from 1969-1973.

 Godley was as corrupt as they come.
 Before taking this position, he had been the United States ambassador to the Democratic Republic of the Congo, when Mobutu Sese Seko staged coup and seized control of the country.
-Now, he would ensure that the FBN and others kept away while the CIA did its dirty work.422 After this, Godley would continue to Lebanon for more mischief, and he would be succeeded by another high-level insider, Charles S. Whitehouse-who was also a member of the Skull and Bones.
+Now, he would ensure that the FBN and others kept away while the CIA did its dirty work.
+After this, Godley would continue to Lebanon for more mischief, and he would be succeeded by another high-level insider, Charles S. Whitehouse-who was also a member of the Skull and Bones.
 Mr. Whitehouse oversaw the downsizing of the U.S. involvement in Laos and then left Vientiane to become ambassador to Thailand in 1975.
-There, the CIA was in deep with the fascist military police, and only a year later, with the bloody suppression of student demonstrations on October 6, 1976, a military coup followed.
+There, the CIA was in deep with the fascist military police, and only a year later, with the bloody suppression of student demonstrations on October 6, 1976, a coup followed.